Thermodynamics of computations with absolute irreversibility, unidirectional transitions, and stochastic computation

 \section{Abstract}

-Developing a physical theory of computation is an open challenging task at the interface of non-equilibrium thermodynamics and computer science.
-An important part of this task requires the examination of thermodynamic quantities in formal models of computers which execute computational tasks, such as automata or word-RAM models executing algorithms.
-This implies dealing with a number of difficulties such as stochastic halting times, unidirectional (possibly deterministic) transitions, and restricted initial conditions.
-Here, we present a framework which tackles all such difficulties by extending martingale theory of nonequilibrium thermodynamics to non-stationary Markovian dynamics with broken local detailed balance and absolute irreversibility.
-In doing so, we derive universal fluctuation relations and second-law-like inequalities that provide both lower and upper bounds for the intrinsic dissipation (mismatch cost) associated with any computation performed over arbitrary stochastic times, so long as it is implemented with a periodic process.
-We then provide universal equalities and inequalities for the acceptance probability of words of a given length by a computer in terms of thermodynamic quantities, and outline connections between computer science and stochastic resetting.
-We illustrate most of our results with exhaustive numerical simulations of fundamental models of computation from theoretical computer science, namely, deterministic finite automata processing bit strings.
-Our results, while motivated from the computational context, are applicable far beyond~it.
+Developing a thermodynamic theory of computation is a challenging task at the interface of non-equilibrium thermodynamics and computer science.
+In particular, this task requires dealing with difficulties such as stochastic halting times, unidirectional (possibly deterministic) transitions, and restricted initial conditions, features common in real-world computers.
+Here, we present a framework which tackles all such difficulties by extending the martingale theory of non-equilibrium thermodynamics to generic non-stationary Markovian processes, including those with broken detailed balance and/or absolute irreversibility.
+We derive several universal fluctuation relations and second-law-like inequalities that provide both lower and upper bounds on the intrinsic dissipation (mismatch cost) associated with any periodic process --- in particular the periodic processes underlying all current digital computation.
+Crucially, these bounds apply even if the process has stochastic stopping times, as it does in many computational machines.
+We illustrate our results with exhaustive numerical simulations of deterministic finite automata (DFA) processing bit strings, one of the fundamental models of computation from theoretical computer science.
+We also provide universal equalities and inequalities for the acceptance probability of words of a given length by a deterministic finite automaton in terms of thermodynamic quantities, and outline connections between computer science and stochastic resetting.
+Our results, while motivated from the computational context, are applicable far more broadly.